greenremarket/Setupality/README.md

 # Setupality
-Powershell script to install common stuff I use on my new Windows setups
+Powershell script to install common stuff I use on my new Windows setups, run windows update, etc

 Run this command from an Administrator terminal on a fresh install :
 ```